The next Storytelling Intensive begins in the autumn of 2019. Want to be notified when registration opens? Subscribe to my mailing list, super easy.

 — You’re looking for something more along the lines of story therapy.
 While that can be very powerful, it’s not what this particular workshop is about.
 This might be a better fit.

-— You’re strongly opposed to doing 30 minutes of homework a week.
+— You’re strongly opposed to doing 30 minutes of homework.

 — Participating in physical, high-energy, fun group exercises isn’t a good fit for you.
 (Let me be clear: you can absolutely do this class if your body works a little differently than most people’s.
 This class is accessible to all.
 What’s not OK is if you want to come to the class and just watch everybody else do the exercises.
 If you’re here, you gotta be all the way here.)